anukkrit149/starknet-staking-v2/README.md

 ## Installation

-The tool can be either built from source or pulled from docker
+The tool can be either built from source or pulled from docker.
+Aditionally we offer pre-compiles, check our [release page](https://github.com/NethermindEth/starknet-staking-v2/releases).

-### Build from Source
+### Building from source

 Requires having the [GO compiler](https://go.dev/doc/install) with version `1.24` or above.
 Once installed run: